 Anyway, for whatever transportation you choose, always book in advance to avoid headaches.

 Most tourists choose to stay in hotels when traveling to Brazil because of their facilities.
 Remember that summers can be really warm, and if there’s no air conditioning in your room, you might feel really uncomfortable.
 That’s why I recommend using Booking.com to find good value hotels.

 In case you want to backpack Brazil and don’t mind trading comfort and privacy for budget accommodation.
 Use Hostelworld to find the best hostel deals.

 For those traveling in groups or in families, you might consider renting a whole place at Airbnb.
-It’s probably much more affordable and comfortable then.
+It’s probably much more affordable and comfortable in this case.

 Also, accommodations are naturally subject to seasonal rates.
-So refer to the Major Events and Holidays Calendar section below to understand the seasonality in Brazil.
+Refer to the Major Events and Holidays Calendar section below to understand the seasonality in Brazil.

 Top 10 best places to visit in Brazil

 Because I want to this Brazil travel guide to be complete, I’ll go over the 10 places to visit in Brazil, besides having described the regions above.